SspStark/AI-ML/README.md

 - data labeling is the process of identifying raw data (images, text files, videos, etc.) and adding one or more meaningful and informative labels to provide context so that a machine learning model can learn from it. (or) simply, Labeled data is carefully annotated with meaningful tags, or labels, that classify the data's elements or outcomes.
 - For example, in a dataset of emails, each email might be labeled as "spam" or "not spam."
 These labels then provide a clear guide for a machine learning algorithm to learn from.
 - The column which has to be predicted is called as Target Feature (or) Target Attribute (or) Target Variable (or) Target Label.

+### Types of ML
+**Supervised Learning**
+- Learning a **Prediction Function** that **maps** *Input* with *Output* using labelled Data.
+- Supervised learning is a type of machine learning where an algorithm learns from labeled training data to make predictions or decisions.
+The model is trained on input-output pairs, and its goal is to map input data to the correct output based on the provided examples.
+This enables the model to generalize its learning to make predictions on new, unseen data.
+- Example: Youtube or Instagram recommend shorts or reels based on your previously watched and liked shorts and reels to make you keep watching and spending more time on it so that they will benefit and you will waste your time and ruin your future.